 The aim of the following use case is to create separate profiles for each child, all containing the mother's phone number, so that she can receive campaign events addressed to each of her children.

 First, you'll need to start the mother in a flow that collects relevant information about each child.
 This ensures that each flow run will result in the creation of a new child:

 After your workflow has collected relevant information about the child, you'll use @new_contact to create an empty placeholder for that child's contact profile, and the Start Someone in a Flow action to start a flow that will update the new contact's field values:

 The next flow should contain a series of Update the Contact actions that will update the values collected by the previous flow (name, gender, age) to the placeholder for the child, @new_contact:

 First, you'd create a contact field for the child that will contain the mother's phone number (you can create new contact fields within the Update Contact flow action).
-Then, you'll populate that field with the mother's phone number using the @step.contact.tel_e164 variable. @step.contact refers to the mother - the contact who sent the previous message:
+Then, you'll populate that field with the mother's phone number using the @step.contact.tel_e164 expression. @step.contact refers to the mother - the contact who sent the previous message:

 Once each child's contact profile is created, you can assign them their own campaign.

 If you've purchased credits, you can download the workflows referenced in this post and import them into your account for guidance.